a11yproject/a11yproject.com/_posts/2018-11-21-large-touch-targets.md

   - Quick Tests
 ---

-A touch target is the total area a user can click or tap on to activate an interactive control such as a link, input, or button.
+A touch target is the total area a user can click or tap on to activate an interactive element such as a link, input, or button.

 ## Background

-Ensuring that interactive elements have sufficiently large touch targets helps people with [motor control issues](https://webaim.org/articles/motor/motordisabilities) use your website or web app.
-Like trying to thread a needle, providing a too-small touch target may make it difficult or impossible for some people to be able to reliably reach the area required activate the control.
+Ensuring that interactive elements have sufficiently large touch targets helps people with [motor control issues](https://webaim.org/articles/motor/motordisabilities) use your website or application.
+Providing a too-small touch target may make it difficult or impossible for some people to be able to reliably reach the area required activate the element.
+Think of it like trying to thread a needle.

-The [Web Content Accessibility Guidelines (WCAG) specify a minimum size of 44 by 44 CSS pixels](https://www.w3.org/WAI/WCAG21/Understanding/target-size.html) for all interactive controls.
+The [Web Content Accessibility Guidelines (WCAG) specify a minimum size of 44 by 44 CSS pixels](https://www.w3.org/WAI/WCAG21/Understanding/target-size.html) for all interactive elements.
 The exceptions are:

-- If the interactive element's functionality can be activated by another control of acceptable size on the same page.
+- If the interactive element's functionality can be activated by another element of acceptable size on the same page.
 - If the interactive element is an inline element in a block of text, such as a link.
 - If the interactive element's size is controlled by the browser or operating system's UI.
 - If the interactive element has a design whose presentation requires a certain size or shape.